Dictionarry-Hub/profilarr/README.md

 ### Exporting

+1. Make sure the export path is set to your desired export location.
+The default is `./exports`.
-1. Run `python exportarr.py` in your command line interface.
+2. Run `python exportarr.py` in your command line interface.
-2. Follow the on-screen prompts to select your desired app and which instance(s) to export from.
+3. Follow the on-screen prompts to select your desired app and which instance(s) to export from.
-3. Choose the data you want to export.
+4. Choose the data you want to export.
-4. The data will be exported to `exports/{data_type}/{app}/`.
+5. The data will be exported to `exports/{data_type}/{app}/`.

 #### Example